bhorev/prompt-engineering-workshop/README.md

-# Workshop Setup - AWS Event
+# Adavnced Prompt Engineering Workshop

+Welcome to the Adavnced Prompt Engineering Workshop.
+Follow these instructions as part of an AWS organized event:

 ## Step 1- Workshop Studio AWS Account access
 For this workshop you’ll get access to a temporary AWS Account already pre-configured for you.